andre-almd/ROI_extraction_cv2/README.md

 In line 11, in 'YOUR .CSV PATH HERE ...', put the path of the .csv file;

+In line 22, I divided the dimensions of the original image by 4.
+Change this as needed;

+In line 33, the code for drawing the rectangle in the image is commented out.
+Uncomment to use it;

 In line 40, change the text 'YOUR DIRECTORY PATH FOR NEW IMAGES HERE ...' to the path of the folder where you want to save the new cropped images.
-Do not change '\ {files} Image.jpg' so that the image has the same caption as the original image;
+Do not change '\ {files} Image.jpg' so that the image has the same caption as the original image.

-In line 33, the code for drawing the rectangle in the image is commented out.
-Uncomment to use it.